jiupinjia/neural-magic-eye/README.md

 Note that to build the training pipeline, you will need a set of depth images and background textures, which are already there included in our pre-processed dataset (see folders `./dataset/ShapeNetCore.v2` and `./dataset/Textures` for more details).
 The autostereograms will be generated on the fly during the training process.

 In the following, we provide several examples for training our decoding/classification models with different configurations.
-Particularly, if you can check out  `--net_G` ,  `--norm_type` , `--with_disparity_conv` and  `--with_skip_connection`  for more details if you are interested in exploring different network architectures.
+Particularly,  if you are interested in exploring different network architectures, you can check out  `--net_G` ,  `--norm_type` , `--with_disparity_conv` and  `--with_skip_connection`  for more details.

 #### To train the decoding network (on mnist dataset, unet_64 + bn, without disparity_conv)